petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical.md

 ## Expected Outcomes

-The singular goal for this learning path is to enable a Sales Engineer to deliver a business-focussed 30-minute demo of Liferay using one of the pre-built demos.
+The singular goal for this learning path is to enable a Sales Engineer to deliver a business-focused 30-minute demo of Liferay using one of the pre-built demos.

 By the end of this course you’ll have learned